-Stalkerware is designed to steal GPS information, text messages, photos, contacts, browsing history, and call logs.
-There are plenty of easy-to-use apps that anybody with a little technical knowledge can install on the victim's device, be it a jealous boyfriend, business partner, or your employer.
+Stalkerware is designed to steal GPS information, text messages, photos, contact information, browsing history, and call logs.
+There are plenty of easy-to-use apps that anybody with a minimum of technical knowledge can install easy-to-used apps on the victim's device, be it a jealous boyfriend, business partner, or employer.

-A browser hijacker changes your browser settings and starts bombarding you with unwanted ads.
+A browser hijacker changes your browser settings and bombards you with unwanted ads.
 It also spies on you in the background, collecting data about your online habits and selling it to marketers.
-What’s more, browser hijackers can redirect you to shady websites to trick you into downloading malware.
+Additionally, browser hijackers can redirect you to shady websites to trick you into downloading malware.

-Keyloggers record keystrokes to take over information such as name, address, passwords, or financial details.
+Keyloggers record keystrokes to monitor information such as your name, address, passwords, or financial details.
 Keyloggers are commonly used to monitor children's or employees' internet activities.
 Hackers love keyloggers as well, because they allow them to instantly get their hands on unsuspecting users’ login credentials.

 Infostealers can monitor everything you do on your computer, steal your documents, and review your browsing history.
 They get their job done and disappear without a trace.